 Oftentimes, sadly, it’s the youngest generations who are least willing to participate in the sharing of knowledge that happens at Family Reunions, despite the fact that they have the most to learn.
 Parents can easily help show their children the value of learning from older generations by participating in the sharing of experiences themselves, and letting the children participate in their own version of the retelling.
 Teaching children and teens this kind of respect for the value of family history can have a profound impact on how carefully they will teach the next generation, extending the value of the knowledge indefinitely into the future.

 ~ Family Documentaries ~

-Here at Family Line Video, we preserve life stories, family history and memories in captivating Legacy Videos – Family Documentaries, Video Biographies, Anniversary Videos and Video Slideshows.
+Here at Family Line Video, we help families preserve life stories, family history and memories by capturing them in Family Documentaries – Family History Videos, Video Biographies, Anniversary Videos and Video Slideshows.

-These modern-day memoirs weave filmed interviews with photos, documents, maps and other memorabilia to bring stories and history to life for younger generations to know and appreciate.
+These captivating, modern-day memoirs weave filmed interviews with family photos, documents, maps and other memorabilia to bring stories and history to life for younger generations to know and cherish.

 Family Line Video, LLC

 Life Story Video &